lorin/sheetdown/README.md

 # sheetdown

-For when you want to use Google Sheets to write [decision tables], but you want to convert them to Markdown to add them to your docs.

 Sheetdown converts a Google Sheets range in your clipboard to (Github Flavored) Markdown [table] format.

+For when you want to use Google Sheets to write [decision tables], but you want to the table in Markdown so you can add it to your docs, and you really don't want to write out that Markdown table by hand.

 [decision tables]: https://www.hillelwayne.com/decision-tables/
 [table]: https://github.github.com/gfm/#tables-extension-